AnastasiaProkaieva/daiwt_mlops_Paris/README.md

 For a test on an automated job cluster, deploy the job files and then launch:
 ```
-dbx deploy --jobs=<name of the job to test> --files-only
+dbx deploy --workflows=<name of the job to test> --files-only
-dbx launch --job=<name of the job to test> --as-run-submit --trace
+dbx launch <name of the job to test> --as-run-submit --trace
 ```

 Please note that for testing we recommend using [jobless deployments](https://dbx.readthedocs.io/en/latest/guidance/run_submit.html), so you won't affect existing job definitions.